Home > Coaches > Rules > Offsides

 So what does “interfering with an opponent” mean?
 If you prevent an opponent from playing or being able to play the ball by obstructing the opponents’ line of vision or movements or by making a gesture or movement which deceives or distracts the opponent, then you are interfering with an opponent.

-Offsides Diagram 8
+Soccer Rules Offside Diagram 8

 The above diagram shows that the player is obstructing the goalie’s line of vision while in an offside position.
 So an offside call would be made.